 It doesn’t have to be this way.
 You don’t need to be a techie to take these simple steps to improve the security of a router.

-Before you start: admin controls and resetting the router
+Check admin controls and reset the router

 Every router has an admin control panel which you’ll need to access to make changes to the settings.
 The exact steps for each make and model vary, but in general, you’ll use a web browser to navigate to an IP address (such as 192.168.0.1) or perhaps a URL (for example, Netgear routers use routerlogin.net).
 At this point, you’ll be prompted to enter a password, and maybe a username.
 If you’re not sure how to access your router’s admin controls, check the manual or contact your ISP.